sirulli/yoimages/readme.txt

 Thanks to [wp-fred](https://profiles.wordpress.org/wp-fred-1/) for the Dutch translations of the plugin.
 Thanks to [Maxime Lafontaine](http://www.maximelafontaine.net/) for the French translations of the plugin.
 Thanks to [Thomas Meyer](https://github.com/tmconnect/) for code contributions and fixes to the German translations.
+Thanks to [Robert Vermeulen](https://github.com/robert388) for adding better support for metadata, support for WP-CLI commands and making YoImages compatible with Regenerate Thumbnails plugin.

 = Source code =